ganry/invira-presentation/README.md

 ## Build & development

+Before you can start you have to change the mongodb url in `src/config/env/development.js` and the app id's for facebook, twitter and google authentication in `src/config/auth.js`

 Run `grunt` for dev building, `grunt dist` for distribution  and `grunt serve` for preview.

 ## License